getsentry/rfcs/text/0141-linking-traces.md

 Given that 32% of ARR can be attributed alone to events sent from Sentry frontend JavaScript SDKs and a further 15% from mobile SDK, a significant portion of sent events would directly benefit from better linkage between events.
 Considering that frontend applications almost always have a backend counter part, another 44% of ARR can be attributed to backend SDKs that would implicitly also benefit from a better tracing models.
 Wins all around!

-While linked traces themselves is not identical to user sessions, we're aware that users have been asking fo some kind of connectedness in various forms on GitHub as well as Sales/Solution Engineers.
+While linked traces themselves are not identical to user sessions, we're aware that users have been asking for some kind of connectedness in various forms on GitHub as well as via Sales/Solution Engineers.
 Typically, in a frontend application context, users would expect Sentry to show them a user _session_.
-In such cases we typically explain that Sentry [does track sessions](#current-session-models-in-sentry-sdks), albeit in a flawed way.
+In such cases we explain that Sentry [does track sessions](#current-session-models-in-sentry-sdks), albeit in a flawed way.
 Right now, we cannot answer questions like, what happened in a previous trace that might have had an impact on the trace with an error.
 With linked traces, we can.

 Looking at other observability providers, they have support for user sessions